AmbroseFino/Web3-Phaser-3-Template-BSV/README.md

 # Phaser 3 HandCash Template

 ## Introduction
-I have created a boiler-plate template for implementing a Phaser 3 game on Heroku using Micro-Payments on Bitcoin SV.
+I have created a boiler-plate template for implementing a Phaser 3 game on Heroku using Micro-Payments (as low as $0.00001) on Bitcoin SV mainnet.
 We use Express, Webpack, MongoDB for authentication and transpile using Babel.
 The server side code can easily be modified to work with other backend frameworks.
 Using A single Webpack bundle is recommended for multi-scene Phaser projects but this can impact performance in mobile environments.
 For more info visit: [https://webpack.js.org/guides/code-splitting/](https://webpack.js.org/guides/code-splitting/)

 ## Available Commands (Client)